LuaanNguyen/portfolio/src/content/blog/intern-experience-aws.md

 Previously, I’ve had a mix of experiences working at startups and in a research lab at ASU, but never what I’d call a truly “formal” internship.
 At previous companies, I contributed heavily to their source code, but I was never given a defined project or paired with a mentor the way I was at Amazon.

 At Amazon, you don’t get to pick your team.
-I was lucky to be placed in [Amazon Bedrock](https://aws.amazon.com/bedrock/), a Generative AI service that offers foundational models (FMs) and tools to deploy and operate agents, specifically on the [Bedrock Data Automation](https://aws.amazon.com/bedrock/bda/) team-a newly launched service with huge potential in the AI space.
+I was lucky to be placed in [Amazon Bedrock](https://aws.amazon.com/bedrock/), a Generative AI service that offers foundational models (FMs) and tools to deploy and operate agents, specifically on the [Bedrock Data Automation](https://aws.amazon.com/bedrock/bda/) team - a newly launched service with huge potential in the AI space.

 ![Office view](/blogs/nitro.jpeg)